Arif-Nirzon/Gregorian-Calendar-with-Event-and-Holiday-Integration-on-ESP32-and-VGA/README.md

 2. Use web/curl/requests to send http request to ESP32 using its IP.

 https://github.com/user-attachments/assets/e314b82c-2355-466f-a74f-3f678c55acb9
-### Cycling through the months keeping everything static
+### Cycling through the months keeping everything else static
 https://github.com/user-attachments/assets/45a917b6-e1ea-4f67-8c97-f9f793347139
 ## Issues
 1. The holidays are hardcoded.
 Using Google calendar's API to syncrhonously update holidays can be an option.